 You might see that it is triggering but not holding that state.
 That is because a Tap only lasts for one frame, and triggers when you release your finger.

-Like we did with the Pop Animation, insert this patch the Interaction patch and Pop Animation patch.
+Like we did with the Pop Animation, insert this patch between the Interaction patch and Pop Animation patch.
 Connect the Tap output of the Interaction patch into the Flip input of our Switch patch.
 Finally, connect the output of the Switch patch into the Number input of our Pop Animation patch.

 Now a Tap will trigger a Flip on the Switch patch, which is sent onwards to the Pop Animation, and then to the Transition patch.
 That value will remain until we Flip the Switch back by tapping on Photo.